tonyandrewmeyer/ops-scenario/README.md

 # Context and State

 Consider the following tests.
-Suppose we want to verify that while handling a given toplevel Juju event:
+Suppose we want to verify that while handling a given top level Juju event:

 - a specific chain of (custom) events was emitted on the charm
 - the charm `juju-log`ged these specific strings